DataDog/hiring-engineers/answers.md

     'app_key': '<app key>'
 }
 ```
 The API keys are unique to the organization.
 An API key is required by the Datadog Agent to submit metrics and events to Datadog.
 This key is automatic generated.
-If needed a seperate key could be created.
+If needed a separate key could be created.

 Application keys, in conjunction with the org's API key, give full access to Datadog's programmatic API.
 Application keys are associated with the user account that created them and can be named.
 The application key is used to log all requests made to the API.
 These keys have to create manually.